Global P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) Market Size, Share, Value, and Competitive Landscape 2020-2026

 P-Hydroxyphenyl-Propionic Acid is an important pharmaceutical intermediate, recently mainly used to make esmolol hydrochloride and octrelicate hydrochloride.

-This report contains market size and forecasts of P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) in India, including the following market information:
+This report contains market size and forecasts of P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) in Germany, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.